 Another artistic feature in the main sanctuary are the four metal

-Torahs on the back wall of bimah, which represent the four primary
+Torahs on the back wall of the bimah, which represent the four primary

 locations that Congregation Ohav Shalom called home.
 These Torahs

 each have candle lights on top, and when viewed as a whole, the piece